skip to main content

 • To complete a substitute orientation or one-day training course

-If you are looking for more in-depth information on the requirements and steps for becoming a substitute teacher in Texas, check out our complete guide.
+For more in-depth information on the requirements and steps for becoming a substitute teacher in Texas, check out our Complete guide to substitute teaching in Texas.

 How to become a substitute teacher in Washington D.C.